thoughtspot/thoughtspot.github.io/_includes/content/dataflow/map-columns.md

-To map the tables and columns between the external tables and ThoughtSpot's internal database, follow these steps:
+To map the columns of the external tables to columns in ThoughtSpot's internal tables, follow these steps:

 1. Open the **Advanced setup** interface by clicking the toggle to open.